 The chemical is listed in entry 3 of Annex VI of the EU Cosmetic Regulation (EC) No. 1223/2009 - List of substances which cosmetic products must not contain except subject to the restrictions laid down.
 Octocrylene is permitted in propellant spray products at a concentration of 9% and 10% in other products.
-Benzophenone as an impurity or degradation product should be kept at a trace level of 0.5% (EC n.d.).
+Benzophenone as an impurity or degradation product should be kept at a trace levels (EC n.d.).